Ridnarhtim/ebooks_example/README.md

 ## Set up

-**This section assumes some basic knowledge of using the linux command line**
+**This section assumes some basic knowledge of how the linux command line works**

 Download this repository by clicking the green Clone or Download button near the top of this page, then Download Zip.
 Extract the archive to a folder (I'd recommend somewhere in My Documents where you can keep the folder long-term)